MarvinKweyu/ColorDetect/docs/developer_notes.rst

 ===============

 Here, we dive into ColorDetect's inner definitions and working.
 Found a bug or feature request you would like to address?
-Take a look at the  `Contribution guidelines <https://github.com/MarvinKweyu/ColorDetect/blob/master/CONTRIBUTING.md>`_ and feel free to submit a pull.
+Take a look at the :ref:`Contribution guidelines<Contributing>` and feel free to submit a pull.
 The project source is hosted on `Github <https://github.com/MarvinKweyu/ColorDetect/>`_

 .. automodule:: colordetect.color_detect